Brushing Baby’s Teeth: Everything You Need to Know

 - Offer a cold spoon.
 Place a clean, small metal spoon in the freezer for 20-45 minutes before letting your baby rub their inflamed gums against it.

-- Use teething rings.
-Teething rings are also an awesome alternative and can usually be placed in the freezer as well.
+- Use teething toys.
+Teething toys, like the AutoBrush Ellie Teether, are also an awesome alternative and can usually be placed in the freezer as well.
 Be sure to avoid any teethers with gels or liquids that could be punctured or leak.

 If your baby is especially cranky or hard to console, talk to your pediatrician about appropriate medications and dosage.